hareshksaba/Ansible-LAMP/README.md

 # Ansible-HAProxy-LAMP-Stack
-This article will help create a LAMP stack using ansible playbook with roles.

-This playbook will create a LAMP stack with a HAProxy LoadBalancer.
+This playbook will create a LAMP stack with a HAProxy LoadBalancer using Ansible Playbooks with Roles

 To Run the Playbook,